Artists & Artisans

 Personal Background

-His early influences included the ukiyo-e woodblock prints and the Kano school of painting, which emphasized elegance and subtlety.
-However, it was his exposure to Western art, particularly through the works of Leonardo da Vinci and other Renaissance masters, that profoundly shaped his artistic vision.
-This duality of influences would become a hallmark of his career.
+His early influences included ukiyo-e woodblock prints and the Kano school of painting, both known for elegance, refinement and disciplined linework.
+At the same time, Foujita studied the works of Leonardo da Vinci and other Renaissance masters, whose technical precision and modeling profoundly shaped his evolving style.
+This duality between East and West would remain a defining hallmark of his career.

 Career Overview